pypa/pip/docs/html/topics/dependency-resolution.md

 ## Dealing with dependency conflicts

 This section provides practical suggestions to pip users who encounter a `ResolutionImpossible` error, where pip cannot install their specified packages due to conflicting dependencies.
+Note that the {ref}`JSON report` may offer more debugging information.

 ### Understanding your error message